Moofbytes/PyGAF/docs/index.rst

 .. note::

-   PyGAF and its documentation are under active development and contributors are welcome.
-Please download and try it out!
+   PyGAF and its documentation are under active development and contributors are welcome!
+Please download and try it out.

 Contents
 --------